-For the client
+For the clients and customers

-It also increases the sense of security.
-Even if we do get hacked or our password gets stolen, we can regain control of our account by the multifactor means and change the password so the account can’t be breached again.
+2FA increases the security of customer accounts, but what if they still get hacked?
+As a customer, even if we do get hacked or our password gets stolen, we can regain control of our account by the multifactor option and change the password so the account can’t be breached again.

 In the case of traditional password theft, we would have to contact the business we have our account with, inform them of the instance of fraud, provide evidence of the fraud and start a long process of account recovery.
 With 2FA we can regain control of our account within minutes of the hack occurring and resume the use of the product or service.